ravendb/docs/Chapter06.rst

   { BlogId: "blogs/7269", CommentCount: 2 }
   { BlogId: "blogs/9313", CommentCount: 2 }

-The fun part starts now, the reduce function *can be applied recursively*.
+The fun part starts now, because the reduce function *can be applied recursively*.
 What we are going to do now is to execute the query in listing 5.5 on the data in both listing 5.6 and 5.8 (we are simply going to combine the two datasets and execute the query on all of the data at once).
 This gives us the results in listing 5.9::